James-Oswald/Perrig-Song-Randomart/README.md

-This package is a node js randomart image generator based on Perrig and Song's 1999 paper "Hash Visualization: a New Technique to improve Real-World Security"
+This package is a js module to generate randomart images based on Perrig and Song's 1999 paper "Hash Visualization: a New Technique to improve Real-World Security".
+Inspired by t